microsoft/PowerToys/README.md

 - Additional features and improvements were added to existing PowerToys Run plugins.
 - New plugin for time and date values/information in PowerToys Run.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - The [PowerToys Run documentation](https://aka.ms/PowerToysOverview_PowerToysRun) is also receiving a required update.
 Thanks [@htcfreek](https://github.com/htcfreek)!
-- We're registering svgs as a picture kind when SVG Thumbnails are enabled so they appear when searching for pictures in File Explorer.
+- PowerToys will register SVGs as a picture kind when SVG Thumbnails are enabled so they appear when searching for pictures in File Explorer.
 - We've disabled PDF preview by default, given its incompatibilities with Outlook and that Edge is now being registered for previewing PDF files on Windows 10 too.
 - From a coding quality point of view, every project now has code analyzer active.
 Thanks [@CleanCodeDeveloper](https://github.com/CleanCodeDeveloper)!
 - A double click on the tray icon is needed instead of single click to open settings.